MonoGame/MonoGame/Documentation/index.md

 Welcome to the MonoGame documentation hub!

-MonoGame is a simple and powerful .NET library for creating games for desktop PCs, video game consoles, and mobile devices.
+MonoGame is a simple and powerful .NET framework for creating games for desktop PCs, video game consoles, and mobile devices.

 Based on [Microsoft's XNA Framework](https://msdn.microsoft.com/en-us/library/bb200104.aspx), it provides the following features: